AdaCore/spark2014/docs/ug/en/source/package_contracts.rst

 These aspects are well suited to model respectively a sensor and a display, but not an input stream or an actuator, for which the act of reading or writing has an effect that should be reflected in the flow dependencies.
-Two more aspects are defined in |SPARK| to further refine the previous flavors of volatile
+Two more aspects are defined in |SPARK| to further refine the previous properties of volatile
 variables:

 * Aspect ``Effective_Reads`` indicates that reading the value of the variable